In Country...Club: Plot

 Steve has been chosen to sing the national anthem at the veteran's fair.
 However, he sings it with little passion, leading Stan to believe that the only way he can truly appreciate the national anthem is by experiencing war.
 Stan signs them both up for a Vietnam War re-enactment held at a local country club's golf course.
 Upon enlisting, Steve is immediately put on guard duty but he falls asleep, allowing the Viet Cong to attack their base and capture Stan.
-In a parody of Apocalypse Now, Platoon and Forrest Gump, Steve goes in on a mission to rescue his father and succeeds.
+In a parody of Apocalypse Now, Platoon, and Forrest Gump, Steve goes on a mission to rescue his father and succeeds.
 But later, while singing the national anthem at the fair, fireworks are lighted, sending Steve into a "war" flashback and breaking out a fight between him and other veterans.
 This causes Steve to be committed to a mental hospital.

-Later, Steve escapes from the hospital as the doctor questions a limbless man named John Q. Mind on how he opened the curtain.
+Later, Steve escapes from the hospital as the doctor questions a limbless man, John Q. Mind, on how he opened the curtain.
 He uses his psychic powers to knock her into the wall as "Mind Quad" goes to commercial.
 Steve returns to the country club where the re-enactment took place (in a parody of First Blood).
-He interrupts the golfing, at which point a patron tries convincing him to leave.
-When that fails, the patron tries to use force, only for Steve to snap again when he sees a spinning sprinkler, thinking of a helicopter and attacks the patron, then holes up in the golf cart shed.
+He interrupts the golfing, and a patron tries convincing him to leave.
+When that fails, the patron attempts to use force, only for Steve to snap again when he sees a spinning sprinkler, thinking of a helicopter, and attacks the patron, then holes up in the golf cart shed.
 Stan comes in to apologize for pushing him too far and tells him that he can sing the way he wants to.
 Unfortunately, Steve sings the anthem in an excited and disrespectful mode while wearing a unitard; Stan tells a fellow veteran that Steve is his neighbor's son.